devAlphaSystem/Alpha-System-Skopos/docs/client_side_script.md

 The Skopos client-side script is a lightweight, privacy-focused utility that you add to your website.
 It automatically captures essential analytics data and provides simple tools for tracking custom user interactions.

+**Note:** The client-side script focuses purely on analytics tracking.
+SEO analysis is handled entirely by the dashboard - no additional configuration or scripts are needed on your website.
+When you add a site to Skopos, it automatically analyzes your public pages and provides recommendations.

 ## Setup

 To get started, add the following script tag to the `<head>` section of your HTML pages.